canonical/Ubuntu-Sans-fonts/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- Questiondown
-	- uni1F9E.alt
+	- Guillemotleft
-	- Guilsinglright
+	- uni1F98.alt
 	- Parenright
-	- uni1F9C.alt
-	- i.locl
+	- uni1F9D.alt
-	- Bracketleft
+	- Backslash
-	- uni1FA8.alt
+	- uni1FAD.alt
-	- Braceleft
+	- uni1F89.alt
-	- Bracketright
+	- uni1FAE.alt
-	- Parenleft
+	- uni1F8E.alt
 	- And 40 more.

 Use -F or --full-lists to disable shortening of long lists.